haihabi/model_optimization/README.md

 Model Compression Toolkit (MCT) is an open-source project for neural network model optimization under efficient, constrained hardware.

-This project provides researchers, developers, and engineers tools for optimizing and deploying state-of-the-art neural networks on efficient hardware.
+This project provides researchers, developers, and engineers tosadasdasols for optimizing and deploying state-of-the-art neural networks on efficient hardware.

 Specifically, this project aims to apply quantization to compress neural networks.